spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

-Select `Classic` as the custom source reconstruction algorithm- this is basically the original version of the MSP algorithm without any re-scaling factors to allow mixing of modalies or group imaging.
-It is advanatageous in many cases as the lack of these scaling factors means that it is a true generative model of the data (and it becomes possible to test between different head positions etc).
+Select `Classic` as the custom source reconstruction algorithm- this is basically the original version of the MSP algorithm without any re-scaling factors to allow mixing of modalities or group imaging.
+It is advantageous in many cases as the lack of these scaling factors means that it is a true generative model of the data (and it becomes possible to test between different head positions etc).
 Note however that these differences in pre-processing mean that at the moment the data entering